Introduction to Concrete Engraving

 3. CNC Router Engraving

-- Concrete engraving machine or hand tools: Depending on your chosen method, you’ll need either a concrete engraving machine or a set of hand tools.
+- Concrete engraving machine or hand tools: Depending on your engraving style, you might opt for a need either a concrete machine for larger projects or a set of hand tools for intricate designs.
+If you choose hand tools, consider a Dremel or chisels designed specifically for concrete to achieve precision.

 Preparing the Concrete Surface for Engraving